 As far as they’re concerned, this could mean hepatitis, cirrhosis, excessive alcohol use or liver cancer.
 Underwriters are most concerned about sustained damage to your liver.

-Even if you're taking care of yourself and have tested negative for all serious liver pathologies, a standard rating is unlikely.
+Even if you take care of yourself and test negative for all serious liver pathologies, a standard rating is unlikely.
 Your best case scenario is a rated policy.
 Worst case a decline.

 Obtaining life insurance after having a Stroke can be difficult, but not impossible.

-Life insurance companies make a distinction between a "full stroke" and a "mild stroke".
-A “mini-Stroke” or Transient Ischemic Attack (TIA) is life insurance lingo for "mild stroke".
+Life insurance companies make a distinction between a “full stroke” and a “mild stroke”.
+A “mini-Stroke” or Transient Ischemic Attack (TIA) – life insurance lingo for “mild stroke”.